Skip to content

 The Room

-The room is several rooms: an ocean-facing Sunset Room patio, a garden and cactus space, and a busy front bar.
-After dark the energy is loud and social rather than hushed, the lighting is warm and low, and the seating mixes banquettes with patio tables.
-Dress is stylish-casual, the LA rooftop register.
-It runs late, to midnight or 1am at the weekend.
+The room is really three: an ocean-facing Sunset Room patio, a planted garden terrace, and a front bar that gets loud.
+After dark the noise is conversational-to-loud, not hushed; the lighting is warm and low; seating runs banquette and patio rather than tight.
+Dress is stylish-casual — the crowd dresses for the photographs.
+It runs late, to midnight or one on the weekend.
+Sit on the Sunset side or do not bother.

 Best for First Date

-Book this room for a first date because the sunset does the work for you.
-A Sunset Room table over the Pacific gives you something to look at when conversation lulls, the shared plates keep the meal informal, and the $26 cacio e pepe is a low-risk crowd-pleaser.
-Go early for the light, before the bar crowd builds.
+Book Élephante for a first date for three concrete reasons: the sunset over the Pacific carries the conversation when it stalls, the shared plates keep the meal loose rather than formal, and the $22 cacio e pepe pizza is a low-risk order that rarely disappoints.
+Take a Sunset Room table at golden hour, before the bar crowd builds and the volume climbs.
 More picks in Best Restaurants for a First Date 2026.

 Not For